What constitutes excessive drooling/hypersalivation? When should you worry about your dog’s production of saliva?

 - difficulty breathing

 - profuse drooling that lasts for more than a few hours

 Excessive drooling might be a result of a problem not related to the mouth.
 Jasmine (I know I said that girl dogs don’t drool) will drool when her stomach is upset.
-Nausea causes drooling, as can neurologic diseases that impair a dog’s ability to swallow.
+Nausea or motion sickness causes drooling, as can neurologic diseases that impair a dog’s ability to swallow.

 Excessive drooling can be one of the signs of heatstroke, though in such case you’re likely to get tipped off by excessive panting first.
 Do get familiar with the early symptoms of heatstroke; it is a life-threatening situation.